Macanal: Tourism

+Festivals

+The Reinado del Agua in Macanal, Boyaca, is a cultural and tourist event that celebrates the municipality's water resources, highlighting its connection with the Chivor Reservoir.
+This event features parades, folk performances, sports activities, and musical events, with a focus on environmental awareness and promoting water conservation.
+Additionally, it includes typical gastronomy and handicrafts, strengthening cultural identity and attracting sustainable tourism.

 Geology

 The Macanal Formation, an organic shale, outcrops near and has been named after Macanal.

 Economy

 Main economical activities of Macanal are agriculture; coffee (Coffea arabica), bananas, maize, beans (Phaseolus vulgaris), yuca, sugarcane (Saccharum officinarum), arracacha (Arracacia xanthorrhiza), avocadoes, papayas, mangoes, guayaba and cucumbers (Cucumis sativus and Cyclanthera pedata), livestock farming and mining (gypsum and emeralds).